iris-email-client/iris-java9/README.md

 ```

 'language' property can be blank to use the defualt language or defined to a specific language like 'language = pt_BR'

-If you want to run manually the main module created (iris.ui.gui in this example):

-`
-$JAVA_BIN/java -mp mlib:libs -m iris.ui.gui
-`

-or run using the bash script.